abrIoTeu/Arduino-DHT11-RS485.modbus-Temperature-Humidity-Sensor/README.md

 ## Launch
 To launch the project, download the sketch and the dependencies as well.
 You may modify the project for personal usage and for contribution.
 Please note that, in accordance our license, **no commercial usage is allowed**.

-Please revise the variables like the timeout.
+Please revise the variables like the timeout and the **modbus address**.

+If the sensor is running well, you may set the "debug" flag to "false".
+I.e. the sensor is not sending any messages to the serial port (except the RS-485 channel).

 Modbus regsiters:
 * 1: Temperature * 100 - stored as integer (uint16)